ste163/notes/README.md

 ### Package decisions

 - Two main dependencies: [PouchDB](https://pouchdb.com/) (database with remote-syncing) and [TipTap](https://tiptap.dev/) (word processor and main state manager).
 - Pure Javascript frontend instead of a UI framework (because they update way too often).
 TipTap handles the majority of the application state (as it is the word processor), so using a framework like React, Vue, or Svelte is unnecessary at this point.
-The main events are related to CRUD and handling database connections, which are few enough that a hand-rolled solution is easier to work with and keep updated.
+The main events are related to CRUD and handling database connections, which are few enough that a hand-rolled solution has been easier to work with and keep updated (but we'll see for how long).

 ### Remote (cloud) syncing support